Q. What is FreeRTOS?

 |Use Cases||Microcontroller-based devices||Industrial automation systems, wireless routers, smartphones|

-Q. Does Amazon FreeRTOS require the use of AWS IoT Greengrass?
+Q. Does FreeRTOS require the use of AWS IoT Greengrass?

-Amazon FreeRTOS does not require the use of AWS IoT Greengrass.
-Amazon FreeRTOS runs on IoT endpoints and is often responsible for the ‘sensing’ and ‘acting’ in an IoT topology.
-Amazon FreeRTOS devices can connect directly to the cloud or connect to AWS IoT Greengrass Core devices locally.
+FreeRTOS does not require the use of AWS IoT Greengrass.
+FreeRTOS runs on IoT endpoints and is often responsible for the "sensing" and "acting" in an IoT topology.
+FreeRTOS devices can connect directly to the cloud or connect to AWS IoT Greengrass Core devices locally.

-Q. How can I connect Amazon FreeRTOS devices to AWS IoT Greengrass Core devices?
+Q. How can I connect FreeRTOS devices to AWS IoT Greengrass Core devices?

-Q. What is Bluetooth Low Energy support in Amazon FreeRTOS?
+Q. What is Bluetooth Low Energy support in FreeRTOS?

-Bluetooth Low Energy support in Amazon FreeRTOS offers a standardized API layer for developers to write Bluetooth Low Energy applications that are portable across Amazon FreeRTOS qualified boards.
-It includes companion Android and iOS SDKs that enable an Amazon FreeRTOS device to consume AWS IoT services using an Android or iOS device as proxy.
-You can use standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to write Bluetooth Low Energy applications, and use custom profiles for MQTT over Bluetooth Low Energy, and Wi-Fi provisioning via Bluetooth Low Energy.
-You can also use other AWS IoT services and features including AWS IoT Device Defender, Device Shadows, and OTA Updates.
+Bluetooth Low Energy support in FreeRTOS offers a standardized API layer for developers to write Bluetooth Low Energy applications that are portable across FreeRTOS qualified boards.
+It includes companion Android and iOS SDKs that enable a FreeRTOS device to consume AWS IoT services using an Android or iOS device as proxy.
+You can use standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to write Bluetooth Low Energy applications and use custom profiles for MQTT over Bluetooth Low Energy and Wi-Fi provisioning via Bluetooth Low Energy.
+You can also use other AWS IoT services and features including AWS IoT Device Defender, Device Shadows, and over-the-air (OTA) updates.

-Q. Why should I use Amazon FreeRTOS Bluetooth Low Energy?
+Q. Why should I use FreeRTOS Bluetooth Low Energy?

-Q. Which boards are supported by Bluetooth Low Energy in Amazon FreeRTOS?
+Q. Which boards are supported by Bluetooth Low Energy in FreeRTOS?

 Q. How do I find the libraries I need?

-You can download Amazon FreeRTOS source code from the Amazon FreeRTOS console and the Amazon FreeRTOS GitHub repository, and you can download the companion Android and iOS SDKs from GitHub.
-Amazon FreeRTOS source code has demo examples, and the mobile SDKs have sample applications to help you quickly get started.
+You can select the board and download the ported code via AWS Partner Device Catalog.
+FreeRTOS source code has demo examples, and the mobile SDKs have sample applications to help you quickly get started.

-Q. Does Bluetooth Low Energy support in Amazon FreeRTOS work only with AWS?
+Q. Does Bluetooth Low Energy support in FreeRTOS work only with AWS?

 Q. What Bluetooth Low Energy versions are supported?

-Q. Is Amazon FreeRTOS providing the Bluetooth Low Energy stack?
+Q. Is Amazon providing the Bluetooth Low Energy stack?

-Q. What GATT services does Amazon FreeRTOS support for Bluetooth Low Energy enable?
+Q. What GATT services does FreeRTOS support for Bluetooth Low Energy enable?